moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 ### New apps

-Please follow the steps in in the [Deploying a Static Webapp section](/apps/static-app.html)
+Please follow the steps in in the [Deploying a Webapp section](/apps/static-app.html)

 ### Existing apps